No, this was not an urge that I had felt before.

 Do you see how this thinking is totally in line with purity-as-separation theology?
 Can you see how it’s in line with what the Pharisees did?

-If true purity is about becoming the embodiment of God’s covenant faithfulness, if true purity is about being the people through whom God enacts his ministry of reconciliation and saves the world, if true purity is about dual identification with both God and the people we are to minister to –
+Therefore, if true purity is about becoming the embodiment of God’s covenant faithfulness, if true purity is about being the people through whom God enacts his ministry of reconciliation and saves the world, if true purity is about dual identification with both God and the people we are to minister to –

 THEN PURITY-AS-SEPARATION UNDERMINES GOD’S SAVING PURPOSES.